How to Install Yarn on Ubuntu

 Corepack requires Node.js 16.10 or later.
 If the output shows an older version, update Node.js.

-Checking the Node.js version.
+Checking the Node.js version in Ubuntu.

 2. Start Corepack by typing: